 Either he is telling the most unbelievable story imaginable or he was the most incompetent, inadequate yet best promoted recruit the IRA ever had.

-It may not be a straightforward choice between the Red and Blue pills of science fiction..
-For a state born out of conflict and lengthy bloody bouts of the killing of both military and civilians, it seems implausible (and unreasonable) to object to Mr McGuinness as President simply because of his paramilitary past.
+It may not be a straightforward choice between the Red and Blue pills of science fiction.
+For a state born out of conflict and lengthy bloody bouts of the murder of both military and civilians, it seems unreasonable to object to Mr McGuinness as President simply because of his paramilitary past.